Antibiotic: History

 Before the early 20th century, treatments for infections were based primarily on medicinal folklore.
-Mixtures with antimicrobial properties that were used in treatments of infections were described over 2,000 years ago.
+Mixtures with antimicrobial properties used in the treatment of infections were described over 2,000 years ago.
 Many ancient cultures, including the ancient Egyptians and ancient Greeks, used specially selected mold and plant materials to treat infections.
 Nubian mummies studied in the 1990s were found to contain significant levels of tetracycline.
 The beer brewed at that time was conjectured to have been the source.

 The use of antibiotics in modern medicine began with the discovery of synthetic antibiotics derived from dyes.
+Various essential oils have been shown to have anti-microbial properties.
+Along with this, the plants from which these oils have been derived can be used as niche anti-microbial agents.